python/cpython/Doc/library/io.rst

 .. note::

-   When working with a non-blocking stream, be aware that operations on text I/O objects might raise a :exc:`BlockingIOError` if the stream cannot perform a read operation immediately.
+   When working with a non-blocking stream, be aware that read operations on text I/O objects might raise a :exc:`BlockingIOError` if the stream cannot perform the operation immediately.